July 8, 2006: The day Amelie Mauresmo justified her status as world No 1

 Mauresmo would remain on top of the WTA rankings until November 12, when Henin would reclaim the throne.
-From 2007, the Frenchwoman would slowly decline, hampered by numerous injuries.
-She would leave the top 10 in 2007 and she would claim only two more titles on the tour before retiring at the end of 2009.
+From 2007, the Frenchwoman, hampered by numerous injuries, would slowly decline, She would exit the top 10 in 2007 and would claim only two more titles on the tour before retiring at the end of 2009.

 Henin would never triumph at Wimbledon.
 In 2006, after losing to Sharapova (6-4, 6-4) in the US Open final, she would finish the year by winning the WTA Championships against Mauresmo (6-4, 6-3).
 In 2007, she would skip the Australian Open, but would then win 10 out of 14 tournaments she played, including Roland-Garros, the US Open and the WTA Championships.
 That year, she would also become the first woman in WTA history to earn more than $5 million in prize money.
 In 2008, Justine Henin would stun the tennis world by announcing her retirement at the young age of 25.

-On September 22, 2009, Henin would confirm her comeback to the tour in 2010.
+The following year, on September 22, 2009, Henin would confirm her comeback to the tour in 2010.
 Unfortunately, she would fall and injure her elbow at Wimbledon, while facing Clijsters. which would force her to put an early end to her 2010 season.
 She would never recover from this injury.
 She would retire once and for all after the 2011 Australian Open, where she would lose in the third round against Svetlana Kuznetsova (6-4, 7-6).
-Henin ended her career with seven Grand Slam titles and 117 weeks as world No 1.
+Henin ended her career with a total of seven Grand Slam titles and 117 weeks as world No 1.